ChenQiang-CN/a301_2020/notebooks/week12/level2_cartopy_writetiff.md

 area_def_lr
 ```

-## Assignment
+## Assignment 7a

-Make the above work for your image, and come up with an affine transform and write the geotiff and png files
-that contain the image.
+Make the above code work for your image, and come up with an appropriate affine transform so that you write the geotiff and png files that contain the image in the laea crs with the following specfications:

     crs=laea, wgs84 datum
     lon_0 and lat_0  rounded to integer degree
     lower_left and upper_right corners in lat/lon crs rounded to nearest degree.
     500 x 500 pixels

 Add date and contact tags with the date you wrote the geotiff, and your name